Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to information from Bac Giang General Hospital, a 51-year-old female patient (address in Nghia Trung, Viet Yen) was admitted to the hospital on April 4 with difficulty breathing, drowsiness, difficulty speaking, and weakness on the left side of her body.

-The results of the CT scan of the brain showed an image of a blockage in the right middle cerebral artery, segment M1.
-In particular, when performing an emergency ECG at the bedside and an echocardiogram, the doctors discovered arrhythmia, atrial fibrillation and severe heart failure (EF = 36%), although the patient had never previously been diagnosed with heart disease.
+The results of the CT scan of the brain showed an image of the right middle cerebral artery occlusion, segment M1.
+Notably, when performing the emergency ECG at the bedside and echocardiogram, the doctors discovered arrhythmia, atrial fibrillation and severe heart failure (EF = 36%), although the patient had never previously discovered that he had heart disease.

-Doctors quickly consulted with cerebrovascular intervention specialists at 108 Military Central Hospital to analyze the patient's condition and provide appropriate treatment.
+Doctors quickly consulted with cerebrovascular intervention specialists from the 108 Military Central Hospital to analyze the patient's condition and provide appropriate treatment.

 The female patient recovered well after the intervention.